What is drought?

 How often does the Water Availability Task Force meet?

-The Water Availability Task Force (WATF) meets, at a minimum, quarterly throughout the water year (October – September).
-However, during the months of March – August, the WATF may meet monthly to address and monitor rapidly changing water availability conditions around Colorado.
+The Water Availability Task Force (WATF) meets once a month except for the months of October and December.
 Should drought conditions develop, the WATF will meet more often to monitor and plan for a drought response and needed mitigation activities.

 Are the Water Availability Task Force meetings open to the public and can I be notified of the meeting schedule?